KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    - Stream
    - Waterfall

+Below the general steps to be followed to insert a chart.
-As a first step select the dataset and then by clicking on the *Add widget* icon you will be asked to pick up the chart from the gallery.
+After selecting the dataset and clicking the *Add widget* icon the chart gallery opens to pick up desired chart to draw.

-At this point just drag and drop your column(s) into the *Dimension(s)* area (for measures) and then into the *Values* area (for attributes).
+Select a chart.
+The *Data* section or better *Editor* opens.
+Drag and drop your column(s) into:

+   - the *Dimension(s)* area, for measures
+   - the *Values* area, for attributes.

-After dragging your dimension(s) and attribute(s), you will see that the information contained in the *Settings* section could be different from one chart to another.
+Aftrwards, depending on the chart or widget type set up the properties contained in the *Settings* section.
+This section could be different from one widget to another.
 The below image refers to a *Funnel* chart where you need to define both the measure(s) and the sttribute(s).

 .. figure:: media/image014.png